Wodan58/G3-JOY-1/README.md

 This application is a reincarnation of a BASIC program developed by a reverend in 1985.
-Whether this application bears any visual resemblance to the original is unbeknownst to the current maintainer.
+Whether this application bears any visual resemblance to the original is unbeknownst to the current caretaker.

 Splash
 ------